thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 # Thin-edge actor-based components

-A design goal of thin-edge is to be able to build batteries-included executables, with support for numerous and diverse IoT features that can be enabled, configured and combined by agent developers, to build application specific agents.
+The aim of thin-edge is to empower IoT software developers, with a large set of pre-build components that can be enabled, configured, extended and combined into IoT specific agents.

 For that purpose, thin-edge leverages the actor model and provides the tools to combine these actors into independent extensions and then into full-fledged executables the users can adapt to their use-cases.

-* Elementary features are provided by __actors__: units of computation that interact with asynchronous messages.
-* Actors are packaged into __extensions__: rust libraries that provide implementations along interfaces, input and output messages as well as instantiation services.
-* A thin-edge __executable__ makes available a collection of extensions ready to be enabled on-demand.
-* A user provided __configuration__ enables and configures sherry-picked extensions making an agent.

 This document trace the core decisions toward this design.